franklinqin0/blog/docs/algo/trapping-rain-water.md

     res = 0
     n = len(height)
     left_max, right_max = [0 for _ in range(n)], [0 for _ in range(n)]

     # calc the max height to the left
     left_max[0] = height[0]
     for i in range(1, n):
         left_max[i] = max(height[i], left_max[i-1])

     # calc the max height to the right
     right_max[-1] = height[-1]
     for i in range(n-2, -1, -1):
         right_max[i] = max(height[i], right_max[i+1])

     # calc the water height
     for i in range(1, n):
         res += min(left_max[i], right_max[i]) - height[i]
     return res
 ```

-### Stack
+### Monotonic Stack

-We keep a `stack` and iterate over the array.
-We add the index of the bar to the `stack` if bar $\le$ the bar at top of stack, which means that the current bar is bounded by the previous bar in the stack.
+`stack` stores the indices of `height` in descending order of temperature from bottom to top.
 If we found a bar longer than that at the top, we are sure that the bar at the top of the stack is bounded by the current bar and a previous bar in the stack, hence, we can pop it and add resulting trapped water to `res`.

 ::: theorem Complexity
 time: $O(n)$ (each bar can be operated at most twice: inserted to and removed from the stack)